Home > Blog > Python >

 5) Python (%) Percentail operator

-The Percentile (%) is the string formatting operator in python, and it is also called as a interpretation operator.
-It divides the left hand operand by right hand one and also returns reminder.
+The Percentile (%) is the string formatting operator in Python, and it is also called an interpretation operator.
+It divides the left-hand operand by the right-hand one and also returns a reminder.
 Ex: x/y

 Program